darkn3rd/script-tut/supporing_docs/macosx_install.md

 #### Post Installation

 From here, we can choose from a variety of sources to install packages.
 The two tested here are **Mac Ports** (https://www.macports.org/) and **Homebrew** (http://brew.sh/).
 Alternatively, you can install your own directly from source as well.
-For anything using Java, you'll need to get this from Oracle.
+For anything using **Java*** above JDK 6, you'll need to get this from Oracle.
+The **.NET** environment and languages like C#, you can get this from Mono (http://www.go-mono.com/mono-downloads/download.html).